 In June 2024, Lorde collaborated with Charli XCX on a remix version of the song "Girl, So Confusing".

-In September 2024, Jennifer Knoepfle from Universal Music Publishing stated that Lorde had "signed with UMPG earlier this year" and her "Girl, So Confusing" remix was her first release as a songwriter with UMPG.
+In September 2024, Universal Music Publishing executive Jennifer Knoepfle announced that Lorde had signed with UMPG earlier in the year, with the "Girl, So Confusing" remix marking her first release as a UMPG songwriter.

 Adele Laurie Blue Adkins known as Adele is a highly...